Rho1 Arae

-Rho1 Arae is the Bayer designation for a star in the southern constellation of Ara.
+Rho1 Arae is a star in the southern constellation of Ara.
+Its name is a Bayer designation that is Latinized from ρ1 Arae, and abbreviated Rho1 Ara or ρ1 Ara.
 Unusually for a star with a Bayer designation, it was not catalogued by Bayer in his Uranometria.
 It was instead first catalogued by Nicolas Lacaille, in his Coelum Australe Stelliferum published in 1763.
-This star gained the Bayer designation of Rho1 Arae in Bode's Uranographia, published in 1801.
-Rho1 Arae is one of the dimmest stars with a Bayer designation, having an apparent visual magnitude of just +6.275 According to the Bortle Dark-Sky Scale, this means the star is just barely visible to the naked eye in dark rural skies.
-Based upon parallax measurements, it is about 302.4 pc distant from the Sun, give or take a 50-light-year margin of error.
+This star gained the designation of Rho1 Arae in Bode's Uranographia, published in 1801.
+Rho1 Arae is one of the dimmest stars with a Bayer designation, having an apparent visual magnitude of just +6.275.
+According to the Bortle Dark-Sky Scale, this means the star is just barely visible to the naked eye in dark rural skies.
+Based upon parallax measurements, it is about 302.4 pc distant from the Sun.
+It is receding from the Sun with a radial velocity of +19 km/s.